 In-Vehicle Experience and Convenience

 Infotainment and convenience: VC allows an enhanced in-vehicle experience for vehicle occupants by delivering multimedia content, internet access, and personalised services.
 This delivery includes providing real-time information, such as location of rest areas for people and vehicles; availability of overnight parking for lorries; status of facilities for campers; location, availability, and pricing of EV charge points and fuel stations; and availability of parking spaces.
-In addition, reservations can be made for parking, EV charging, and other services, such as dining and lodging.
+In addition, reservations could be made for parking, EV charging, and other services, such as dining and lodging.

 Remote activations: VC allows remote initiation of vehicle actions, such as door locking and unlocking, accessing the temperature control, managing EV charging, and opening the trunk for delivery and pickup.
-In addition, VC can be used from the vehicle for controlling communications-equipped home and destination items, such as home appliances and garage doors.
+In addition, VC could be used from the vehicle for controlling communications-equipped home and destination items, such as home appliances and garage doors.

-VC be used for services such as vehicle sharing, vehicle rental, and automated transport.
+VC could be used for services such as vehicle sharing, vehicle rental, and automated transport.

-EV Charging support: VC allows information from the grid to be transmitted to control EV charging times and support bidirectional electricity flows, enabling EVs to power the grid or the user’s home.
-Such activities can play a role in supporting electrical energy storage and electric grid balancing.
+EV Charging support: VC allows information from the grid to be transmitted to control EV charging times and support bidirectional electricity flows, enabling EVs to power the grid or the user’s home or other facility.
+Such activities could play a role in supporting electrical energy storage and electric grid balancing.

 Payment services: VC can be used for in-vehicle purchases, such as payments for tolls, road pricing, parking, fuelling, EV charging, and drive-thru purchases.

-Wide area information provision: VC can be used to provide general information to vehicle occupants and built-in systems via broadcast through FM, AM, shortwave, and DAB+ radio; terrestrial TV; satellite radio; etc..
-This includes the use of TMC coding using ALERT-C or TPEG over FM RDS and DAB+.
+Wide area information provision: VC can be used to provide general information to built-in systems and vehicle occupants via broadcast through FM, AM, shortwave, and DAB+ radio; terrestrial TV; satellite radio; etc. This includes the use of TMC coding using ALERT-C or TPEG over FM RDS and DAB+.

 Vehicle Management and Maintenance

 Geofencing: VC allows notification of vehicle owners and managers when a vehicle exceeds pre-set geographic limits and speed limits.
-VC can provide information relevant to vehicle operations within those limits, such as traffic rules.
+VC could provide information relevant to vehicle operations within those limits, such as traffic rules.

 Vehicle software maintenance: VC makes it possible to update remotely in-vehicle software, firmware, map data, etc.